myENA/aardvark/README.md

 ## Summary

-Aardvark was built to allow us to expose containers within weave networks via iBGP to upstream route reflectors without pulling in more complex networking plugins with features we didn't need.
+Aardvark was built to expose containers within weave networks via iBGP to upstream route reflectors without pulling in more complex networking plugins with features we didn't need.
 In addition to pushing an iBGP route advertisement aardvark will also optionally replace the containers default route to egress out of the `weave` bridge as opposed to the `docker_gwbridge`.

 The application is meant to run on every Docker host and have access to the local Docker socket.
 See the included [docker-compose.yml](docker-compose.yml) and [aardvark.nomad](aardvark.nomad) for